geekprateek/MP-GA/README.md

-Major-Project
+MP 2
 =============

-A Genetic Algorithm investigation of monoalphabetic ciphers using the Z401 Zodiac cipher as an example.
+GA investigation of monoalphabetic ciphers using the Z401 Zodiac cipher as an example.